Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Introduction

 Our findings reveal several interesting insights. \textbf{First}, learners expressed a strong preference for personalized interactions with digital teachers, indicating that they value tailored feedback and support.
-This suggests that the design of digital teachers should prioritize adaptability and responsiveness to individual learner needs. \textbf{Second}, our workshops with experts highlighted the importance of learner state inguide AI systems, with participants emphasizing the need for the system automatically address and understand self move and state in order to provide the corresponding education services.
-This aligns with existing literature on the importance of customization and personalization in AI learning systems \cite{kaswan2024ai,murtaza2022ai,ayeni2024ai}.
+This suggests that the design of digital teachers should prioritize adaptability and responsiveness to individual learner needs. \textbf{Second}, our workshops with experts highlighted the importance of learner state in guiding AI systems, with participants emphasizing the need for the system to automatically address and understand learner's actions and states in order to provide the corresponding education services.
+This aligns with existing literature on the importance of customization and personalization in AI learning systems \cite{kaswan2024ai, murtaza2022ai, ayeni2024ai}.

-Through our findings, we aim to contribute to the discourse on AI in education by presenting a structured design space that encompasses \textbf{key factors}, including \textbf{what to teach}, \textbf{when to use} digital teachers, and \textbf{how to design} these interactions.
+Through our findings, we aim to contribute to the discourse on AI in education by presenting a structured \textbf{design space} that encompasses \textbf{key factors}, including \textbf{what to teach}, \textbf{when to use} digital teachers, and \textbf{how to design} these interactions.
 The contributions of this research are:

 (1) We developed the first framework specifically tailored for the integration of digital teachers into online education.